benwilcock/spring-rsocket-demo/docs/index.md

 ### [RSocket Clients With Spring Boot][five] - 20 mins

-In this recipe you''l create your own terminal client that will exchange request-response messages with your Spring Boot RSocket server.
+Moving on from the server-side, you'll now create your own shell terminal client that will exchange request-response messages with your Spring Boot RSocket server.

 ### Back-pressure & Flow Control (Throttling)